 Small Claims Guide

 Small Claims cases are heard in Kettering Municipal Court by a Civil Magistrate almost every Tuesday of the year beginning at 2:30 p.m.
 You can file a small claim in our Court for damages with a monetary value of up to $3,000.
+(Note: A new Ohio law raising the Small Claims damages amount up to $6,000 goes into effect September 27, 2016.)
 If you are seeking damages greater than $3,000, you must file a Civil lawsuit instead.
 Our Court handles Civil claims up to $15,000.
 If your claim is for more than $15,000, you will need to file it with the Montgomery County Common Pleas Court.

 The following information outlines the basic procedures of Small Claims Court for both the Plaintiff (party suing) and the Defendant (party being sued).
 Please read these guidelines very carefully.